 Jon is the father of two wonderful and energetic girls and is constantly finding new games to play with the family.

-Doing a Treasure Hunt at Home
+How to Play Treasure Hunt at Home

 Doing a treasure hunt is an excellent way for the family to spend some quality time together.
-I have created quite a few treasure hunts for my daughters through the years, and they have thoroughly enjoyed it every time.
+I have created quite a few treasure hunts for my daughters through the years, and they have thoroughly enjoyed them every time.

 The trick to a good treasure hunt is to keep the length of it suitable for the kids' age and temperament and make sure that the treasure at the end is something they will enjoy receiving.